mickbbnelson/NBA-Superteam-Backend/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/mickbbnelson/NBA-Superteam-Frontend.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.

+-To start a new draft, exit out of the server in the backend and run rails "db:reset".
+Then rerun the server by typing "rails s"

 License:

 The gem is available as open source under the terms of the MIT License.